goossens/ObjectTalk/docs-src/guide/modules.md

 When the ObjectTalk interpreter is started, it will load the specified script (source code) as the first module.
-Additional modules can be loaded with the import script.
+Additional modules can be loaded with the import function.
 Here is an example based on two files; one containing a class definition and the other containing the main program.

 	// Module "counter.ot"